pratyushpundir/laravel-buefy-preset/README.md

 ### Buefy Frontend Preset For Laravel

 This preset provides UI components that marry [Bulma](https://bulma.io/) and [VueJS](https://vuejs.org/) together in the form of [Buefy](https://buefy.github.io/documentation/snackbar) for any new [Laravel](https://laravel.com/) site / web-app.
-In Buefy's own words, it is provides:
+In Buefy's own words, it provides:
  > Lightweight UI components for Vue.js based on Bulma.

 <!-- <p align="center">